To find out all there is to know about vegetables, health and nutrition.

 * Ciqual 1995 ** Bonduelle data *** Recommended Daily Intake ****USDA nd : undetermined

-Green beans are low in calories, and a source of fibre needed to ensure regular bowel movements.
+Green beans are low in calories, and a source of fibre essential to ensure regular bowel movements.

 Green beans contain fibres, the thickness of which depends directly on their maturity (extra fine = extra soft fibres; very fine = very soft fibres).